litmuschaos/v1-litmus-docs/docs/node-memory-hog.md

             - name: MEMORY_PERCENTAGE
               value: '90'

-             # ENTER THE NAME OF THE APPLICATION NODE
+             # ENTER THE NAME OF THE TARGET NODE
-            - name: APP_NODE
+            - name: TARGET_NODE
               value: ''
 ```